daviduhden/i2pd-browser/README.md

 # I2Pd Browser

-This is a script-based builder of the I2Pd Browser for Linux-based systems.
+This is a script-based builder of the I2Pd Browser for Linux-based systems, supporting both x86_64 and i686 architectures.
 Any contribution is highly appreciated.

 > It might also work on BSD-based systems but has not yet been tested.